Not everything that we test we find interesting enough or useful enough to include in our main packing lists, or review.

 Travel Accessories and Electronics

-Of course, rechargeable batteries are more ecological than regular batteries.
+Of course, No products found. are more ecological than regular batteries.
 It’s too bad to have to carry extra batteries for devices but not all devices have their own internal batteries.
 What’s nice is that these can be replaced if and when they eventually go through all of their charge cycles—electronics with internal batteries have to simply be disposed of.

 After being extremely anti-portable coffee and espresso kits, I broke down in confinement during the pandemic and got a Wacaco Nanopresso so that I could make espresso without going into coffee shops.
 This is an extra luxury and I have hereby lost all minimalist cred, but probably never had much anyway.
 It makes a fine shot of espresso!